muradtedeev0912-maker/openvibe/README.md

 <h1 align="center">openvibe</h1>

 <p align="center">
-  Agentic coding environment.
-Bring your own model.
+  Open-source agentic coding environment.
+Bring your own AI model.
 </p>

 <p align="center">
-  <a href="https://openvibe-beta.vercel.app">Website</a> · <a href="https://github.com/muradtedeev0912-maker/openvibe">GitHub</a>
+  <a href="https://openvibe-beta.vercel.app">Website</a> · <a href="https://github.com/muradtedeev0912-maker/openvibe/releases">Download</a> · <a href="https://openvibe-beta.vercel.app/updates.html">Changelog</a>
 </p>

 ---

 ## About

-openvibe is a desktop application that gives you an AI coding assistant, terminal, code editor, and file manager in one window.
-Connect any AI model — no vendor lock-in, no subscriptions, no telemetry.
+openvibe is a desktop IDE with a built-in AI agent.
+It combines a code editor, terminal, file manager, and AI assistant in one window.
+Connect any model — no vendor lock-in, no subscriptions, no telemetry.

 ---